ConceptaNjolima/MyTNTResources/Week 4/[ENG3.4]Redux-Part-2.md

 # Advanced Redux (Part 2)

-This lesson goes more in depth on Redux including how to debug redux, applying middleware and replacing our state in the Todo app to redux
+This lesson goes more in depth on Redux including how to debug redux, showing how to add a new user (as the current user) to the YourShare example

 ## Learning objectives